MultiverseLearningProducts/swe/src/mod3/wk1/day5.md

 1. _Defects_ - bugs in software code
 1. _Failures_ - stopping the system from doing something it should

+Think about how important testing is for self-driving cars!

 !(https://www.youtube.com/embed/tlThdr3O5Qo)

 Tests are based on 2 key principles: